-On March 24, 2021, we posted on the investor's relations page of our Internet website, http://investors.chct.reit, a copy of our 2021 proxy statement, proxy card and our annual report to stockholders.
-Also, on or around March 24, 2021, we mailed a notice (the "Notice") containing instructions on how to access our proxy materials and vote online to our institutional stockholders who own our stock directly in their name and in the name of other stockholders.
+On March 16, 2023, we posted on the investor's relations page of our Internet website, http://investors.chct.reit, a copy of our 2023 proxy statement, proxy card and our annual report to stockholders.
+Also, on or around March 16, 2023, we mailed a notice (the "Notice") containing instructions on how to access our proxy materials and vote online to our stockholders who own our stock directly in their name and in the name of other stockholders.

-You may vote your shares on the Internet.
+You may vote your shares on the Internet or by phone.
 If you request a paper copy of the proxy card or voting instruction form, we will mail you the paper copy and you may sign, date and mail the accompanying proxy card or voting instruction form in the envelope provided with your proxy card.
-Instructions regarding the two methods of voting by proxy are contained on the Notice and on the proxy card.
+Instructions regarding the three methods of voting by proxy are contained on the proxy card.
 As always, if you are the record holder of our stock, you may vote in person at the annual meeting.
 The accompanying proxy statement explains how to obtain driving directions to the meeting.